Lsfr271/dxlib/updates/UPDATELOG.md

 ---

-- **Created example file:** `dxlibExample.cpp`
+- **Created example file:** `dxlibusage.cpp`
-  Located in `include/src/`, this file demonstrates how to use dxlib and covers multiple namespaces.
+  Located in `examples/dxlibusage.cpp`, this file demonstrates how to use dxlib and covers multiple namespaces.
-  File: `include/src/dxlibExample.cpp`
+  File: `examples/dxlibusage.cpp`

 - **2025/08/04**